EyasuTeshome/shifttracker/becoming-a-remote-professional/utilize-microverse-community.md

 Other tips:

 - If you get stuck on a problem for longer than 30 minutes- ask for help!
-- Schedule 1:1 time with TSE's or post your question on Discourse when you are stuck on a technical problem
+- Schedule 1:1 time with a Code Reviewer or post your question on Discourse when you are stuck on a technical problem
 - Reach out to Microverse Staff for help.
 Especially if you have a collaboration issue if you have problems accessing tools.
 Reach out to us as soon as possible.